Community College of Rhode Island

 Why Do It?

 By participating in the Honors Program, students can take advantage of the opportunity to acquire new knowledge and skills.
 Students and faculty will be working together as "colleagues in learning" - a cooperative spirit that reawakens the fundamental purpose of the academy.
 Students become an integral part of a stimulating academic interchange.
 These Honors designations on transcripts not only promote transferability to four-year institutions but can also lend an advantage with regard to competitive status in the workplace.
-An extra .5 credits is awarded for each honors project completed.
-Students who complete four honors projects or more at CCRI are Honors Program Graduates and will receive special recognition at the graduation ceremony.
-This special recognition includes (1) a separate statement on the college transcript, which explains that the student has successfully completed all requirements of the Honors Program, (2) an Honors ribbon suitable for pinning on the graduation gown; and (3) a special designation in the commencement program.
+An extra 0.5 credits is awarded for each Honors project completed.
+Students who complete four Honors projects or more at CCRI are Honors Program Graduates and will receive special recognition at the graduation ceremony (see below).

 Honors Forum

 Each year, near the end of the Spring semester, the Honors Forum is held.
 All Honors students are strongly encouraged to participate in the Honors Forum.
-It provides an opportunity for students to present their projects.
+It provides a great opportunity to show off your hard work and to learn what other students did.

 Honors Program Graduates